-We develop a new method for generating mock data using a dark matter halo catalogue generator, PINOC-CHIO, based on Lagrangian Perturbation Theory, allowing it to be faster than a conventional N-body simulation.
-We find a correlation between halo mass and SFR in hydrodynamical simulations, EAGLE and TNG.
-We use this and the halo occupation distributions to assign emission lines to halos.
-This enables the rapid generation of many mock intensity maps, with cubic volumes as large as 2Gpc on a side at redshift ~ 2 .
-Using the same method, galaxy catalogues can also be generated, allowing cross-correlation predictions between future galaxy surveys and intensity maps, such as JWST and SPHEREx.
+We develop a new method for generating mock data using a dark matter halo catalogue generator, PINOC-CHIO, based on Lagrangian Perturbation Theory, allowing it to be faster than conventional N-body simulations.
+We adopt an approach derived from the empirical model EMERGE to assign SFRs to these halos according to their growth rate, which is found to be correlated with the amount of baryonic material that is available, and halo mass, which is linked to the efficiency of converting this material to stars.
+We then use the obtained SFRs to assign emission lines to halos.
+This enables the rapid generation of many mock intensity maps, with cubic volumes as large as 1Gpc on a side at redshift ~ 2 .
+We also evaluate the effect of varying the model on the resulting power spectrum.
 These mock catalogues can be used for estimating uncertainties in future constraints as well as training machine learning models for data analysis.